-- In a small saucepan, melt the butter and then saute' the onions and garlic until softened.
+- In a small saucepan, melt the butter and saute' the diced onions and garlic until softened.
 Set aside to cool.

 - Prepare the pork tenderloin by splitting it lengthwise leaving a 1/4 inch connecting piece.
 Open the pork like a book and pound flat with a mallet so the meat is even.
-Set aside.

-- Spread half of the mix on each prepared tenderloin.
-Carefully roll the pork and tie closed with cooking twine.
+- Spread half of the blue cheese stuffing mix on each prepared tenderloin.
+Carefully roll each pork tenderloin and tie closed with cooking twine.
 Season the outside of the tenderloins with salt & pepper.